8158 Child Support Officer II

 Substitution: Technical administrative experience in the functional areas of child support, financial underwriting, insurance adjusting, credit research, collections, eligibility determination for welfare; or other related operations area involving substantial contact with clients in a legal/paralegal environment may be substituted for the required education on a year-for-year basis (30 semester units/45 quarter units equals one (1) year of experience).

-One (1) position in this classification may require, in addition to the above Minimum Qualifications, possession of the following:
+Two (2) positions in this classification may require, in addition to the above Minimum Qualifications, possession of the following:

 · Fluency in Spanish